-The Northwestern University Cognitive Neurology and Alzheimer’s Disease Center (CNADC) provides a number of programs to help support the quality of life of persons living with memory loss, mild cognitive impairment, or other forms of dementia like Alzheimer’s disease.
+The Mesulam Cognitive Neurology and Alzheimer’s Disease Center (Mesulam CNADC) provides a number of programs to help support the quality of life of persons living with memory loss, mild cognitive impairment, or other forms of dementia like Alzheimer’s disease.

 The Buddy Program